cindychea/first_ajax_django/first_ajax/templates/main.md

 STRETCH
 -------
 Return to the /count request.
 This URL actually accepts a data parameter called amount.
 What are the acceptable values for it?
 What does it do?
+    Acceptable values are 1-5
+    It adds the amount value to the count
 Return to the /time request.
 Bind this request to a new <button>'s click event.
 Change from a hardcoded timezone parameter to accepting input from the user via a textbox.
 Add a catch callback that writes an error message to the <section>.
 Test it by entering an invalid timezone such as 'pokeroo'?